 Amy added: “This is the focus of the D^2S Agenda.
 It approaches climate as a social challenge.
 Rather than focus on the high carbon-emitting sectors, the Agenda focuses on the rules, norms, power structures, and mindsets underpinning all sectors and constraining climate actions.”

-The paper investigates the hurdles and pathways for using tech to accelerate a societal global revolution that can mainstreaming habits robust enough to deliver the Paris Agreement climate goals.
-It proposes steps such as harnessing digital technologies to decentralise power and inspire people to ditch their reliance on fossil fuels by embracing low carbon buying and.
-Replacing old systems with economic and government structures up to the task of tackling global grand challenges facing humankind is what artificial intelligence and other digital tools can be employed …
+The paper investigates the hurdles and pathways for using tech to accelerate a societal global revolution that can mainstream habits robust enough to deliver the Paris Agreement climate goals.
+It proposes steps such as harnessing digital technologies to decentralise power, and that can inspire people to ditch their reliance on fossil fuels.

 “We will only achieve our sustainability goals if digitalisation is consciously geared towards them,” said Dirk Messner, President of the German Environment Agency